bricktoast/bricktoast.github.io/cv.md

 Exploring Your Universe is UCLA?s biggest science fair, which garners over 10,000 visitors each year.
 I plan to be the President of EYU in the next two years, so I am fulfilling as many positions as possible before that.

+**ComSciCon SouthWest 2025 Conference Organizer**					      2024-

+I will be helping coordinate panels, catering, and venue logistics for the communicating science workshop for graduate students in 2025.
+This chapter will serve the SouthWest region of the United States.

-Big Sister STEM instagram.com/bigsisterstem 					2020-2023 Founder and President
+**Big Sister STEM** instagram.com/bigsisterstem 					2020-2023 Founder and President

 Big Sister STEM is a non-profit organization I founded to provide cost-free online STEM mentorship to girls and non-binary children in middle school and high school.
 I fostered the mentorship of over 30 students with the help of over 20 volunteers.

-Earth, Planetary, and Space Sciences Family Mentorship Program		2024-
+**Earth, Planetary, and Space Sciences Family Mentorship Program**		2024-

 Events Chair

-Society of Physics Students								2021-2022
+**Society of Physics Students at UCSD**								2021-2022

 Outreach Chair - Outstanding Chapter Award by SPS National

-UCSD Astronomy Club
+**UCSD Astronomy Club**

 Publicity Chair										2019-2020

 Vice President										2020-2021

 President										2021-2022

+**Marginalized Idenities in Physics at UCSD**

+Secretary										2021-2022

 ## PRESENTATIONS